Understanding high-frequency hearing lossUnderstanding high-frequency hearing loss

 It's important to address high-frequency hearing loss as its effects extend far beyond struggling to hear.
 When children have high-frequency hearing loss, it can impede speech and language development, affecting their ability to excel in school.
 In older adults, untreated hearing loss is associated with a higher risk of cognitive decline, social isolation, depression and injury-causing falls.

 Preventing high-frequency hearing loss

-If you suspect you have hearing loss, use our online directory of hearing clinics to make an appointment to get your hearing tested.
-If your tests indicate you have hearing loss which can be treated with a hearing device, such as hearing aids or cochlear implants, be sure to follow through with treatment recommendations.
+If you suspect you have hearing loss, use our online directory of consumer-reviewed hearing clinics to find hearing aid centers near you and make an appointment to get your hearing tested.
 Research indicates most hearing aid wearers are satisfied with their hearing devices and enjoy a richer quality of life than those who decide not to seek treatment.